Maxelee/CARPoolGP/README.md

 this should create a conda environment called ```jax``` which you can activate with ```conda activate jax```

-Then you can run the notebooks.
+Then, you can run the notebooks.